The best cloud antivirus software makes it simple and easy to protect all your business computing assets using a single antivirus platform.

-The best cloud antivirus platforms allow you to set up a virtual gateway for your network, rather than go through all the labor of installing protection on all your business machines.
+This is because a cloud antivirus platform allows you to set up a virtual gateway for your network, rather than go through all the labor of installing protection each and every one of your business machines.

 On top of this, while the best best cloud antivirus software platforms used to work by matching records of known threats, now they work to advanced machine learning algorithms to detect unwanted software behaviors and isolate them so that they can't harm your business assets.

 Using best cloud antivirus software platforms makes it much easier to manage, especially as there's no need to constantly update software on multiple devices.
 However, it is worth bearing in mind that installing antivirus to combat malware can only be one part of an overall IT security policy.